davidclough/Test1/README.txt

-Added some help text after had pushed to GitHub
+Added some help text after had pushed to GitHub.